 Episode 8

-Bonus: Avoiding Common Traps in Faith Based Storytelling, With Sean Gaffney
+Avoiding Common Traps in Faith Based Storytelling, With Sean Gaffney

-In this bonus, members only episode of the Faith and Family Filmmakers podcast, hosts Geoffrey Whitt and Jaclyn Whitt talk with screenwriter Sean Gaffney.
+In this episode of the Faith and Family Filmmakers podcast, hosts Geoffrey Whitt and Jaclyn Whitt talk with screenwriter Sean Gaffney.
 They explore the intricacies of screenwriting for faith-based themes.
 Gaffney discourages the tendency for story writers to pander to the audience or theme, leading to unauthentic storytelling.
 He urges writers to let the story naturally convey the theme rather than forcing it.

 They also Discuss: